SteadyCadence/api-docs/content/03-organization.md

 GET /api/v1/organizations/{organization_slug}/users/
 ```

-Use the above method to return all of the members of an organization.
+Use this method to return all of the members of an organization.

 **URL Parameters**

 URL Parameter | Description
 ---|---
-`organization_slug` | The slug provided for the organization, which can be found by locating the organization in the [list of all organizations](#list-organizations)
+`organization_slug` | The slug provided for the organization, which can be found by locating the organization in the [list of all organizations](#list-organizations).

 **Response**